UtkarshPrajapati/Leetcode-Helper/README.md

 - 💡 Provides personalized hints based on your current code
 - 🐞 Identifies bugs and edge cases in your solution
 - ⚡ Suggests code optimizations for better performance
+- 🎨 Interactive UI with collapsible sections and smooth animations
+- 📋 Well-structured hints with bullet points and clear formatting
 - 🔒 Direct Gemini API integration (no backend server required)

 ## 🛠️ Setup Instructions